Ticket Interception

 Audit Trail

-When the Moveworks bot intercepts a ticket, it adds a comment to the ticket that identifies the solution it has for the user.
+When the Moveworks AI Assistant intercepts a ticket, it adds a comment to the ticket that identifies the solution it has for the user.
 Then, it adds another comment to the ticket saying it has reached out to the user in-chat.
-Internal note comments are also added — these summarize how the bot helped the user, and include other relevant pieces of information.
-Depending on the user response, more comments will be made by the bot to log interactions between itself and the user.
-And if the user chooses to get assistance from a service desk instead, the bot will leave an internal note to agents to help them resolve the user’s issue.
+Internal note comments are also added — these summarize how the AI Assistant helped the user, and include other relevant pieces of information.
+Depending on the user response, more comments will be made by the AI Assistant to log interactions between itself and the user.
+And if the user chooses to get assistance from a service desk instead, the AI Assistant will leave an internal note to agents to help them resolve the user’s issue.

 Configuration options